 But these lines can't be found in any of the printed versions from the Ireland, Britain or the USA nor in any of the variants from oral traditions I have seen.
 To my knowledge Burl Ives was the first one to use them (see Burl Ives Songbook 1953, p.
 54) and "on the liner notes to his Songs of Ireland LP [Ives] credits that verse to 'Mackinley Kantor, author of Andersonville'" (Kevin W. at Liam Clancy's Messageboard, 20.6.2009).

-And last but not least I should add that Brennan even made it to Hollywood.
-There was a silent movie called "Brennan Of The Moor" (Solax, 1913) that is very loosely based on the ballad.
+And last but not least I should add that there even was an American silent movie called "Brennan Of The Moor" (Solax, 1913) that is only very loosely based on the ballad.
 Here the hero is one Brennan O'Malley and of course the story has a happy ending (summary quoted from Irish Film & TV Research Online where they have a reconstructed version with Dutch subtitles available online):

 "The film carries the slogan: 'He Stole From the Rich to Give to the Poor'.
 It was a story of the 'nobleman-bandit', Brennan O'Malley, who is captured and imprisoned, but an attempt to drown him through flooding his cell fails.
 Recaptured after his escape from prison, he overwhelms a soldier and escapes again.
 He then holds up Lord Hastings and changes into his clothes.
 He escapes through a secret passage with Betty, Lady Lorrequer whom he had earlier rescued and with whom he had fallen in love.
 The couple cross a chasm with the aid of a human chain to elude Lord Hastings' troop of soldiers.
 In the pursuit, Hastings falls into the sea and is killed, while Brennan and Betty escape by ship".